The best small business apps make it simple and easy to manage your business working from home, the office, or on the go.

-Small business owners know the need to remain agile and efficient, and working both in the office and on the go.
-Mobile devices almost certainly play an everyday role for most small businesses, but choosing the right apps for them can be tricky.
+Small business owners know the need to remain agile and efficient.
+Mobile devices almost certainly play an everyday role, but choosing the best apps for them can be tricky.

 This is especially as you will only want to have one type of office software on your phone or tablet and not have to transfer documents between different apps just to be read them on different devices.